-Statement on Concluding My Service as Mayor of Corte Madera
+Statement on Concluding My Term as Mayor of Corte Madera

 Last night marked the end of my term as Mayor of Corte Madera.

 Serving as the mayor of my hometown has been the highest honor of a lifetime, despite all that our town has been through over this past year and eight months.

 We’ve dealt with a viral pandemic, a global economic collapse, a tense national discussion about social justice and racism, a contentious Homekey project located in our community, and a drumbeat of legislature from Sacramento with the potential to radically change the way Corte Madera looks.

 At the same time, we’ve been scrambling to address the threats of climate change, including worse flooding and wildfires, that we as a society were far too slow to wake up to.

 In spite of all of this, we have accomplished a truly incredible amount.